 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The BC3 Library has several options for finding articles on chemistry topics in addition to the SciFinder database.
+The BC3 Library has several options for finding articles on chemistry topics.
+Below are individual chemistry journal subscriptions and databases that index chemistry journals.

 This multi-disciplinary database provides full text for more than 4,600 journals, including full text for nearly 3,900 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.